vipyrsec/bot/README.md

-# Dragonfly Bot
+# Vipyr Bot

-A Discord bot for interacting with the Dragonfly ecosystem.
+A Discord bot for Vipyr